Meet Our Staff

 Anita M. Chavis started her career at Housing Authority of Baltimore City (HABC) in 1973.
 Ms. Chavis has dedicated her entire profession to improving the quality of life for residents of Baltimore's affordable housing programs.
 She has over 40 years of experience in Public Housing Administration and is recognized for her efforts in managing and maintaining a high performer status in HUD's modernization program.

-Since Anita has been employed by HABC as the Director of Capital Planning.
-She is responsible for overseeing HABC's Contract and Grant Administration Office and has a staff of 6 people.
+As the Director of Capital Planning, she is responsible for overseeing HABC's Contract and Grant Administration Office and has a staff of 6 people.
 She has budget authority over approximately $80 million annually in capital activities and is accountable for ensuring timely obligation and expenditure of HABC Capital Programs.

 Engineering and Capital Improvements (ECI) (Staff of 14